from-explore/Porto/README.md

 The Tasks are the classes that holds shared business logic between multiple Actions.

-Every Task is responsibile for little part of the logic.
+Every Task is responsible for little part of the logic.

 Tasks are optional, but in most cases you find yourself in need for them.